With Microsoft Azure Information Protection (AIP), you can protect your organisation’s sensitive data no matter where it is stored and accessed..

 Protecting documents with Azure Rights Management and Azure Information Protection is easy enough.
 Microsoft provides its own comprehensive quick start tutorial which leads you through the process of using AIP to protect a document once sensitive material has been detected.
 This tutorial also guides you through the process of protecting a document sent by email and then tracking it to see who is using it and how (and potentially even revoking access to it remotely for certain users).

 However, to make full use of the protection which AIP offers, you may wish to incorporate AIP and Azure RMS training into your project roll-out.
-With GDPR coming into effect, businesses need to be far more alert to the rules and regulations surrounding data protection.
+Since GDPR came into effect, businesses need to be far more alert to the rules and regulations surrounding data protection.
 OfficeLabs offers a comprehensive training schedule tailored around your business, and your departmental needs.
 We can perform an audit of your sensitive information and advise on the best approach for implementing AIP to ensure industry compliance.

 How Can OfficeLabs Help?